jjj11x/stc_rpncalc/README.md

 Connect to Tx of the USB dongle.
 - Pin 16 is Tx from the microcontroller (purple wire in the picture).
 Connect to Rx of the USB dongle.

 I recommend soldering Tx and Rx wires into the plated through holes on the PCB while soldering up the kit, so that the connections are more permanent.
 (In the picture, I just soldered the wire directly to the microcontroller pins, but this isn't as reliable as if they were soldered into a through hole.)
 Note that you must "cross over" Tx/Rx going between the microcontroller and the USB dongle (i.e. Rx on the microcontroller goes to Tx on the USB dongle, and Tx on the microcontroller goes to Rx on the USB dongle).

 You must also connect ground to the dongle.
-A good point to use is either pin 1 of U1, or the header P1.
+A good point to use is header P1.
+(You may optionally power the calculator with +5V from the USB dongle instead of using button-cell batteries.
+Header P1 is again a good location to use.)
+To program the calculator see the "Programming with stcgal" section below.

+### Other miscellaneous hardware details

 Be careful when working on the calculator.
 The 7550 voltage regulator used has no short circuit protection.
 It does have a low quiescent current and extremely low dropout voltage though, and you must match the low dropout voltage if replacing the regulator.
 If you do end up damaging the regulator (like I did), a good replacement is the Microchip MCP1700-5002E/TO.
 (In the picture though, I just removed the 7550 voltage regulator, shorted pins 2 and 3, and added a capacitor between pin 1 and pins 2/3.
 I am powering the calculator externally, instead of with batteries.)